WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name='Summary'/>
 ## Summary ##

-In this lab, you went through the steps of deploying a new Active Directory Domain using Windows Azure virtual machines and a simple virtual network.
-This lab also demonstrated how once in place, virtual machines could be joined to the domain at boot time.
+In this lab, you went through the steps of deploying a new Active Directory Domain controller in a new forest using Windows Azure virtual machines.